sbb-design-systems/lyne-components/src/components/sbb-image/readme.md

 # sbb-image

 Render an image
-Mainly from cdn.img.sbb.ch (with `imageSrc`), but we can set an external image with `imageSrcExamples` .
+Mainly from cdn.img.sbb.ch (with `imageSrc`), but we can set an external image too.
 The size can be set with `pictureSizesConfig`.

 <!-- Auto Generated Below -->